 - The Thai wife might under Section 1475 CCC be entitled to be registered as co-owner of the usufruct as real right on the backside of the Chanote.
 This gives her the same use-rights as her husband and she can’t be compelled to vacate the property if the husband demands.

 - In case of a divorce, the husband has a compensation obligation for 50% of the value of the usufruct vis-a-vis his ex-wife.

 To register a usufruct on the Thai wife’s name without taking care that this real right is clearly qualified as Sin Suan Tua is nothing else than malpractice.

 Usufruct vs. Section 1469 CCC

-A usufruct does not provide protection against Section 1469 Civil and Commercial Code if the foreigner is legally married with the land owner.
+A usufruct does not provide protection against Section 1469 Civil and Commercial Code if the foreigner is legally married to the landowner.
 The fact that the usufruct is publicly registered at the land office does not protect the husband from a termination by his wife.
 The law does not distinguish between Thai, foreign and mixed couples.

-It is wishful thinking to argue that this section of the law is not applicable, because the usufruct is registered at the land office.
-There is no such rule that the section is only applicable on non-registered rights and obligations.
+It is wishful thinking to argue that this section of the law is not applicable because the usufruct is registered at the land office.
+There is no such rule that the section is only applicable to non-registered rights and obligations.
 The clear wording of the law does not give any legroom for the interpretation that real rights are excluded from the applicability of Section 1469 CCC.

 Usufruct vs. superficies